samuel-book/samuel-2/_sources/introduction/plan.md

 ### Clustering of patients and identification of hospitals with similar patient populations

 Clustering of patients, using similarity metrics between patients, allows us to identify ‘typical’ patients that exemplify key differences in decision-making between hospitals.
 By generating similarity metrics between patients, we may also identify hospitals with similar patient populations.
-These may be used as comparator hospitals such as the ‘similar ten’ comparator groups used to compare Clinical Commissioning Group performance1, avoiding the problem of comparing hospitals with dissimilar populations.
+These may be used as comparator hospitals such as the ‘similar ten’ comparator groups used to compare Clinical Commissioning Group performance (https://www.england.nhs.uk/publication/similar-10-ccg-explorer-tool/), avoiding the problem of comparing hospitals with dissimilar populations.

 In SAMueL-1 we began this work, using both random forests (looking at distances between patient ‘leaves’ induced by the sequence of decisions used to classify them) and neural networks.
 An example of a novel approach to patient clustering, using neural networks, is shown below in {numref}`Figure {number} <cluster>`.